eclipse-che4z/che-che4z/README.md

 ### Check Extension Requirements

 After you launch your stack, ensure you meet the prerequisites of the individual extensions that you want to use.
 Explorer for Endevor requires access to CA Endevor® SCM, and Debugger for Mainframe requires access to CA InterTest™ for CICS.
-To find out more about each extension's requirements, click the headers below to navigate to their user documentation.
+To find out more about each extension's requirements, click the headers below to navigate to their user documentation spaces.

 ## Extensions